aplaceof/CodeReadingNote/README.md

 # CodeReadingNote
-This is a note tools  for specific  line of the file, you can use it to add folder for what you  use  recently or frecently.
+This is a  idea note plugin  for specific  line of the file, you can use it to add folder for what you  use recently or frecently.
+This plugin is  an optimization for the origin "CodeReadingNote" (https://github.com/kitabatake/CodeReadingNote).
+Thank for kitabatake's contribution.
 ## usage
 ### 1. add description folder